jocnjr/react-synthesis/README.md

 npm start
 ```

-If no users have been created you will be redirect to the sign-up page to create the admin user.
+If no users have been created you will be redirected to the sign-up page to create the admin user.

 ## API Reference